hiblaphp/cancellation/README.md

 ```

 Tracking an already-settled or already-cancelled promise is a safe no-op —
-`track()` checks the promise state and returns it immediately if it has
+`track()` checks the promise state and returns immediately if it has already
-already completed.
-Promises are untracked automatically on settlement via
+completed.
+Promises are untracked automatically on settlement, covering all
-`finally()` internally, which covers all three outcomes — you never need to
-call `untrack()` after a promise completes.
+three outcomes — you never need to call `untrack()` after a promise completes:
 ```php
 $promise = $token->track(fetchUser(1));